8. Processing multidimensional data#

 What is a centroid?
 How is it defined by means of the Euclidean distance between the points in a dataset?

-What is the difference between the fixed-radius and few nearest-neighbours search?
+What is the difference between the fixed-radius and the few nearest neighbour search?

-(*) When \(K\)-d trees or other spatial search data structures might be better than a brute-force search with scipy.spatial.distance.cdist?
+(*) When \(K\)-d trees or other spatial search data structures might be better than a brute-force search based on scipy.spatial.distance.cdist?